QuantEcon/lecture-python.myst/lectures/svd_intro.md

 Add some words about the "economy SVD" and add an example here
 ```

-## PCA with eigenvalues and eigenvectors
+## PCA with Eigenvalues and Eigenvectors

 We now  turn to using the eigen decomposition of a sample covariance matrix to do PCA.